ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 -   Clean up any console.logs used in testing before pushing production code.
 -   Always format with prettier before issuing a PR.

+#### _sharedComponents folder:

+Components that are shared application-wide will be contained in the "_sharedComponents" folder.
+A common example of this would be the header and footer of a website or generic buttons that can accept props for minor style changes depending on location within the app.

 ### Component Structure and File Exports:

 Components and files containing functions used application-wide should adhere to the guidelines listed below.

 #### Guidelines: